USM Alger (basketball): Foundation and early years

-Post Independence Basketball Achievements
+Post-independence basketball achievements

 During the 1960s, USM Alger established itself as one of the top basketball teams in Algeria.
 In the years following independence, the club built a talented and cohesive squad that would leave its mark on the national championship.
 Between 1965 and 1969, USMA won several Algerian league titles, impressing with their solid teamwork and strong defense.
 Led by standout players such as Houbi, Lamari, Zenir, Bonischot, and Chaour, the team dominated its rivals on the court.
 The championship victory in 1968–69 confirmed USMA’s supremacy in Algerian basketball during that period, extending a winning run that began in the mid-1960s.
 This era remains one of the golden chapters in the club’s basketball history.

 Throughout the decades, the Algerian Basketball Cup has been the stage for several notable moments in USM Alger’s basketball history.
 Although the team was often among the country’s top competitors, its journey in the cup finals featured a few difficult chapters.
 In the 1988–89 season, USMA reached the final after a strong campaign, but fell short against MC Alger, finishing as runners-up.
 The story repeated in 1995–96, with another trip to the final, only to be defeated by the renowned WA Boufarik.

 In the league, however, the club’s performances were more modest, spending several seasons in Division 2 and struggling to maintain a consistent presence among the elite teams of the national championship.
 Despite these challenges, USM Alger has maintained its place in the Algerian basketball scene, drawing on its rich legacy particularly during the golden periods of the 1960s and 1980s, when the team reached its highest levels domestically.

-The USM Alger women's basketball team enjoyed a rich history on the national scene, particularly during the 1980s and early 1990s, establishing itself as one of Algeria’s top clubs in women’s basketball.
-The team won the National 1 Championship three times in 1969, 1986, and 1991, confirming its place among the elite.
+The USM Alger women's basketball team established itself, particularly during the 1980s and early 1990s, as one of Algeria’s top clubs in women’s basketball.
+The team won the National 1 Championship three times in 1969, 1986, and 1991.
 USMA’s women’s team also lifted the Algerian Cup twice, in 1979 and 1986, while reaching the final on several occasions during the 1990s.
-This era was marked by a talented generation of players who helped build the club’s strong reputation in Algerian women’s basketball.
-Even years later, this proud record remains a key chapter in the history of the USM Alger women’s section.
+This era was marked by a talented generation of players who helped build the club’s reputation in Algerian women’s basketball.
+Even years later, this record remains a key chapter in the history of the USM Alger women’s section.

 In the 2016–17 season, USM Alger returned to Super Division A after finishing first in the promotion playoffs.
 The group included ESB Ouargla, MC Saida, and OS Bordj Bou Arréridj.
 Under the guidance of young coach Reda Saiak, the Red and Black topped the playoff standings, earning a return to the elite division four years after their relegation.